yellowbyte/analysis-of-anti-analysis/research/hiding_call_to_ptrace/hiding_call_to_ptrace.md

 Note that for this code to work, we need to set .text section (where executable code resides) to be writable.
 This can be done during the linking phase by passing the -N flag to the ld command like such: ld -N -m elf_i386 -o [binary] [object file].

+The permission sets for .text section is encoded into the ELF file and can be easily queried (Figure 19).
 Unless you explicitly give it writable permission, by default .text section will only have allocate and executable permission.
-The permission sets for .text section is encoded into the ELF file and can be easily queried (Figure 19).
+There is really no good benign reason for .text section to be writable and by having it so is also a red flag.

 <div align='center'>
 <img src="https://github.com/yellowbyte/posts/blob/master/research/hiding_call_to_ptrace/wax.png">
 <p align='center'><sub><strong>Figure 19: readelf -S [binary]</strong></sub></p>
 </div>

-As seen above, the fact that our binary's .text section is writable can be discovered with tools like readelf, which shows it as having the permission WAX (Writable, Allocate, eXecute).
-There is really no good benign reason for .text section to be writable and by having it so is also a red flag.

 ## File Format Hacks